Scopecr/holbertonschool-printf/README.md

 Group Project

-C library function printf printing formatted output to stdout. part of standard library <stdio.h>
+C library function printf for printing formatted output to stdout. printf is part of standard library #include <stdio.h>

 Syntax:
 printf("format String/format specifier", Arguments);

 Specifiers:
-"" start and end of the string to be printed format string is a string that specifies the output format specifier to print the value of any variable such as a character and an integer value
+"" start and end of the string to be printed format string: is a string that specifies the output format specifier: to print the value of any variable such as a character and an integer value

 Format Specifiers:
 %c print a single character